 What you need to know about condo insurance

-We are going to cover everything you need to know about the insurance implications for your condo insurance so that if a claim happens you know exactly what you're in for, and how to get the best claim settlement.
-Including:
+We are going to cover everything you need to know about the insurance implications for your condo insurance so that if a claim happens, you will know exactly what you're in for, and how to get the best claim settlement, including:

 Although co-ops and condos may seem quite similar as living spaces, they are actually very different legally and financially.
-Because of the legal differences between condos and co-ops, the way they are insured varies.
+Because of the legal differences between condos and co-ops, the ways they are insured vary.